villagerBrine/WynncraftChatManager/README.md

 # WynncraftChatChanger
-Allows you to customize the guild and party chat of Wynncraft.
+- Adds Hypixel commands to Wynncraft.
-Adds Hypixel commands to Wynncraft.
+- Allows you to customize the guild and party chat of Wynncraft.

 ## Commands
 ### Chat